yanghengtang/tp/docs/DeveloperGuide.md

 Step 5: The filtered list is displayed to the user through the UI.

 **UML Diagrams**
-1. Sequence Diagram

-The following sequence diagram shows how the list appointment operation would work: SortSequenceDiagram
+The following sequence diagram shows how the list appointment operation would work:
 ![ListPatientSequence](images/ListAppointmentSequence.png)

-The following activity diagram summarizes what happens when a user wants to list a new appointment: ListAppointmentCommandActivityDiagram
+The following activity diagram summarizes what happens when a user wants to list a new appointment:
 ![ListCommandActivity](images/ListAppointmentCommandActivityDiagram.png)

 ### \[Proposed\] Undo/redo feature